MotherDuck MCP Integration

 MotherDuck MCP Server is an implementation of the Model Context Protocol (MCP) that bridges AI assistants and IDEs with DuckDB and MotherDuck databases.
 It enables users to perform powerful SQL analytics by providing a standardized interface for querying both local DuckDB files and cloud-based MotherDuck databases.
 The server supports hybrid execution, allowing seamless data access from both local and cloud storage, including Amazon S3 via MotherDuck’s integrations.
 By exposing database interaction as a tool to AI systems, it makes it easy for developers and AI agents to perform database queries, manage data, and streamline data workflows without manual configuration or server management.
 This serverless approach accelerates analytics, data sharing, and data pipeline development directly from AI-powered environments.

-(string, required): The SQL statement to execute.Ensure you have Node.js and Windsurf installed.
+query (string, required): The SQL statement to execute.Ensure you have Node.js and Windsurf installed.

-Open your Windsurf configuration file (commonly windsurf.config.json
+Open your Windsurf configuration file (commonly windsurf.config.json).

-Add the MotherDuck MCP Server to the mcpServers
+Add the MotherDuck MCP Server to the mcpServers section:

 {